anandadwiarifian/aws-batch-processing/README.md

 `\i setup/postgres/create_user_purchase.sql`

-The pg table are now ready to act as the data source.
+The pg table is now ready to act as the data source.

 ### Create the table in Amazon Redshift
 To access the Redshift from our script, we need to create a redshift cluster.